ricardomiron/cider-documentation/introduction/opensource.md

 - **Encryption/Decryption upon consent:** We are adding functionality for personally identifying data to be encrypted prior to consent and only decrypted for analysis after a subscriber has consented.
 We are also building functionality for the encryption keys to be held by a third party for maximum security and auditing transparency.

-- **Individual explanatinos of predictions:** We plan to implement model-agnostic prediction explanations for mobile phone-based poverty estimates with [LIME](https://www.kdd.org/kdd2016/papers/files/rfp0573-ribeiroA.pdf).
+- **Individual explanations of predictions:** We plan to implement model-agnostic prediction explanations for mobile phone-based poverty estimates with [LIME](https://www.kdd.org/kdd2016/papers/files/rfp0573-ribeiroA.pdf).

-## Ground rules for maintainers and contributers
+## Ground rules for maintainers and contributors

 ### Review committee